 An art illustration provides a precise visual review of a food chain.
 Students can draw plants and animals in horizontal, vertical or inside-out sequence to represent the food chain.
 In horizontal (left to right) and vertical (bottom to top) illustrations, the lowest animal or plant in the chain is kept on the initial point (extreme left or bottom) and the highest animal is kept on the final point (extreme right or top).
 In inside-out illustrations, one animal or plant is shown inside next animal of the food chain.
 For example, the sun is drawn inside the grass which is drawn inside the zebra, and so on.

+This is a relatively simple food chain model for kids.
 Collect and cut-out images of plants and animals from magazines or draw them yourself.
 Paste these images on construction paper and cut out around the images.
 Make arrows using construction paper for indicating the direction of the food chain.
 Paste the plant and animal models in a straight line on cardboard using arrows between the models to show the correct direction of the food chain.

 Pyramid Block Model